hydro-informatics/hydro-informatics.github.io/_sources/numerics/gaia-suspended.md

 / ...
 SCHEME FOR ADVECTION OF SUSPENDED SEDIMENTS : 14 CONTINUITY CORRECTION : YES / use when SCHEME is 4 or 14

-ADVECTION-DIFFUSION SCHEME WITH SETTLING VELOCITY :
-SOLVER FOR DIFFUSION OF SUSPENSION :
 ```